track02/Scheme---SICP/Readme.md

-Solutions to coding exercises from Structure and Interpretation of Computer Programs
+Solutions to  exercises from Structure and Interpretation of Computer Programs (SICP)